British Business Bank announces new lenders under the Bounce Back Loan Scheme for smaller businesses

 CBILS is a demand-led scheme offering lending to smaller businesses with turnover of up to £45m.
+The scheme supports a wide range of business finance products, including term loans, overdrafts, invoice finance and asset finance facilities.
 Invoice finance and asset finance facilities are available from £1k to £5m, while term loan and revolving credit facilities are available from £50k to £5m (the lower limit for these has increased from £1k following the introduction of BBLS).
 The government makes a payment to cover interest and lender-levied fees under CBILS for the first 12 months.

 Coronavirus Large Business Interruption Loan Scheme (CLBILS)

 CLBILS is a demand led scheme targeted at larger businesses with a turnover of more than £45m.
 It offers term loans, revolving credit facilities, invoice finance and asset finance.
 Businesses with turnover between £45m and £250m can apply for facilities of up to £25m, while businesses with turnover of over £250m can apply for facilities of up to £50m.